 Resources

 If you’d like a guided, 21 day holistic, whole foods-based cleanse, click here to download my ebook, 3 Weeks to Vitality.
 The book is a simple detox program with real food that can help you lose weight, cleanse your liver, break sugar cravings, reduce pain and inflammation, gain energy and vitality, and get clear skin.
-You can use these easy 14-day or 21-day liver detox support kits to provide you with all the supportive nutrients you need.
+You can use this liver detox support kit to provide you with all the supportive nutrients you need.